timhughes/vagrant_ansible_okd4/README.md

     vagrant destroy bootstrap

-Looking in the HAProxy page http://192.168.100.2:8404/stats you will see that the *cp* systems have all gone green and the bootstrap service is now red
+Looking in the HAProxy page http://192.168.100.2:8404/stats you will see that the *cp* systems have all gone green and the *bootstrap* system is now red

 ## Access the cluster with `co`